 A hallmark of the online MLS program is its blend of legal, technical, and business training.
 The program teaches how to translate legal requirements–which can be technical–into operational requirements, with a focus on real-world skills.
 The online MLS faculty have deep industry knowledge, connections, and expertise.

-Professor Kirk Herath, who teaches in the online Master of Legal Studies in Cybersecurity and Data Privacy program, is one example.
+Cyber and Privacy Professor Kirk Herath, who teaches in the online Master of Legal Studies program, is one example.
 Trained as a lawyer, Herath says a series of developments in the privacy landscape shaped his career.
 Similar opportunities exist in the data privacy and cybersecurity fields now, as witnessed by the rapid expansion of related laws and regulations in the U.S. and globally.
+We recently sat down with Professor Herath during a live webinar to hear more about the evolution of data privacy and the expanding career opportunities in this field.

 The Evolution of Data Privacy and Cybersecurity Concerns